LifHoshi/tp/docs/DeveloperGuide.md

 In order to better manage a CCA, we created a functionality that allows executive committee members to track the amount of money a person owes.
 Take for example this command `owe 1 m/10.00`.
 As a result of this command, the first person listed will now owe $10.00.
-The general process is as follows:
+The general steps are:

-1. Check if the current list of contacts is empty.
+1. Check the current list of contacts to see whether the list is `null` or not.
-2. If it is empty, throw an exception, otherwise check if the provided index is valid.
+2. If it is `null`, throw an exception, otherwise validate the index.
-3. Lastly, check if the amount number is valid, the amount number is not allowed to be empty, negative, or have more than 2 decimals.
+3. Lastly, validate the amount, ensuring that the amount provided is not blank, negative, or more than 2 decimal places.

-If all the parameters provided are valid, the person shown on the list will successfully be updated the amount provided by the user.
+If all the parameters provided are valid, the person shown on the list will be successfully updated to display the amount they owe as provided by the user.
 Otherwise, CCA Manager will display corresponding warnings.

 ### Payment splitting